7 Steps to Keep Your Faith in Hard Times

 Andrew Wommack outlines three benefits when we praise and give thanks in adverse circumstances.
 Praise is beneficial because you:

 - Drive out the enemy.
 The devil is behind much of the adverse situations that you experience.
+He is the thief who comes to steal, kill and destroy (John 10:10).
 He wants to hinder God's plan for your life.
 As you give your praise to God, where it belongs, this drives off the enemy.

 - Please God.
-It delights God's heart to see his child praising even in difficult circumstances for this is showing your abiding trust and reliance on him.
+It delights God's heart to see his child praising him even in difficult circumstances for this is showing your abiding trust and reliance on him.
+Praising God in difficult situations demonstrates your faith in God for "without faith it is impossible to please God" (Hebrews 11:6).

 Spend some time and take an inventory of God's goodness in your life.
 Call to remembrance specific things he has done in your life, and start thanking him.
 Think of who he is; his divine qualities and start praising him.
 Let praise and thanksgiving flow from your heart, for God is good!
 Alleluia!
 Alleluia!
 Alleluia!